icutter/icutter/README.md

 - Hi!
 I’m Damiano, a gamedev from Italy
 - I’m looking to collaborate on game jams
-- eMail me at: ironcutter24@gmail.com
+- eMail me at ironcutter24@gmail.com

 <!---
 Ironcutter24/Ironcutter24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.